martinmarsh/Dual_100ah_Battery_Monitor_using_INA266/README.md

 This code is intended to run on an arduino UNO 3 connected to two using two INA226 chips each connected to an external 100A 75mv shunts.

-This is part of a project to construct a 2.4 KW 13v power bank using two 100 Ahr LIFePO4 batteries and a 3 KW pure sin wave inverter for 240v loads.
+This is part of a project to construct a 2.4 KWh 13v power bank using two 100 Ahr LIFePO4 batteries and a 3 KW pure sin wave inverter for 240v loads.